project-89/argos-sdk/DEVELOPMENT.md

 ## Type System

 The SDK uses TypeScript for type safety.
-Key type definitions can be found in `src/types/api.ts`.
+Key type definitions can be found in:

+- `src/types/api.ts` - API types
+- `src/core/interfaces/environment.ts` - Environment interfaces
+- `src/core/interfaces/storage.ts` - Storage interfaces

 When making changes:
 1. Ensure all new code is properly typed
-2. Update type definitions when changing API interfaces
+2. Update type definitions when changing interfaces
 3. Avoid using `any` type unless absolutely necessary
 4. Add JSDoc comments for public APIs